samedayramps/CRM-Backend/backend-codebase.md

   constructor() {
     this.token = process.env.ESIGNATURES_IO_TOKEN ?? '';
-    this.apiUrl = process.env.ESIGNATURES_IO_API_URL ?? 'https://api.esignatures.io';
+    this.apiUrl = 'https://esignatures.io/api'; // Update this to the correct API URL

     if (!this.token) {
-      throw new CustomError('ESIGNATURES_IO_TOKEN is not set in the environment variables.
-Please add it to your .env file.', 500);
+      throw new CustomError('ESIGNATURES_IO_TOKEN is not set in the environment variables.', 500);
-    }

-    if (!this.apiUrl) {
-      throw new CustomError('ESIGNATURES_IO_API_URL is not set in the environment variables.
-Please add it to your .env file.', 500);
     }
   }